 b.
 Proposed timelines for the development of creative elements.

 c.
 Recommended campaign logo and brand guidelines.

 2. The proposer will develop a plan for evaluation of the brand’s effectiveness during the campaign period (September 2019 through February 2020) and reporting of results of the strategy.

 3. Implement marketing strategies and associated tactics that elevate the exposure of the City of Miami Gardens that have strategic advantages to new residents, business and visitors in- and out-of-state and out of country markets.

 4. Execute the strategic marketing plan to achieve greater awareness of Miami Gardens, among the regional, national and international business community, corporate site selectors and real estate professionals, prospective and existing residents and visitors to the destination.

-5. Prepare targeted lists for direct economic development outreach by the City such as:
+5. Prepare targeted lists for direct economic development outreach by the City

 a.
 Media Placement.

 6. In coordination with the City, solicit and negotiate media buys, third party promotion partners and media partners.

 7. If approved as part of the media mix in the marketing plan, create, produce and distribute the following: